 The Regina Academies were founded for such a time as this

-Before the coronavirus struck, Christians were not unlike the Jews living under Persian rule.
-The culture was becoming increasingly oppressive and religious freedom put to the test in the courts.
+Even before the coronavirus pandemic, Christians, around the world had many things in common with the Jews living under Persian rule.
+Our culture has become increasingly hostile and oppressive with religious freedom put to the test in the courts.
 Some Catholic social service ministries that refuse to provide morally objectionable services are no longer allowed to fully function, and there have been attempts to exclude some from the public square because of their faith (here, here, and here).
 As society grows more secular, we are seeing a mass exodus from religion in the U.S. as younger people succumb to the temptations and skepticism that surrounds them.
 Statistics even show that Christian persecution is “near genocide levels” throughout the world.

 Mordecai challenged Esther to overcome her fear in the midst of Jewish persecution by a hostile culture.
 In doing so, she changed the course of history.
 Barbara and Paul Henkels founded the first Regina Academy in 2003 to respond to the growing trend of secularization in the world and the inability of our legacy educational institutions to successfully convey the faith to new generations of young Catholics.
 For the last 17 years, the Regina Academies have been strengthening families and changing the lives of children who are formed in our schools.